aadityahammad-2002/aadityahammad-2002/README.md

 - 🛡️ Love writing secure, well-structured backend code (SOLID principles, clean architecture)
 - ⚙️ Comfortable with **Docker**, **GitHub Actions**, and **Linux** environments
 - 🎯 Goal: Ship production-grade software and grow into a backend-focused SDE role
-- 📍 Based in Indore, MP — open to remote and relocation opportunities
+- 📍 Based in Bangalore — open to remote and relocation opportunities
 - 📫 Reach me at **aadityahammad@gmail.com**

 ---